Add Sign In with Apple to Native iOS Apps

 Once you have the credentials you need from your Apple Developer account, you need to configure the application client and the connection settings in Auth0.

-On the Dashboard, go to Applications, choose your application, and click the gear icon to view the settings page.
+1. Navigate to Auth0 Dashboard > Applications > Applications, choose your application, and select the gear icon to view the settings page.

-At the bottom of the page, click Show Advanced Settings and go to the Device Settings tab.
+2. At the bottom of the page, select Show Advanced Settings and then the Device Settings view.
 Under Native Social Login, enable the Enable Sign In with Apple toggle.

-Click the Applications tab to enable this connection for your application.
+7. Select the Applications view to enable this connection for your application.

 Logout